Phat-Taupe-Pests/BangazonAPI/README.md

 ## Installing

 As of now, the database is going to be hosted on your local computer.
 There are a few things you need to make sure are in place before the database can be up and running.
  1. Fork and clone the repo on to you local machine.
+ 2. Run `dotnet restore`
- 2. Run `dotnet ef migrations add bangazonapi`
+ 3. Run `dotnet ef migrations add bangazonapi`
  >This will create all the migrations needed for Entity Framework to post items to the database based on the models in the Models/ directory
  3. Run `dotnet ef database update`
  4. Run `dotnet run`
  > This will compile and run everything as well as initalizing the database with some data to get started

 ## Using the API
-For now, all calls to the API will be made from `http:localhost:5000` as the domain.
+For now, all calls to the API will be made from `http://localhost:5000` as the domain.
 All calls will be made from here.
->EX you can get a list of all the customers by making a get call to `http:localhost:5000/customer`
+>EX you can get a list of all the customers by making a get call to `http://localhost:5000/customer`

 ### Customers

 * You can access a list of all customers by running a Get call to `http://localhost:5000/customer`
 * You can get the information on a single customer by runnning a Get call to `http://localhost:5000/customer/{customerID}`
 >Note you need to have a customers unique ID number to get the correct information
 * You can update the info on a specific customer by running a Put call to `http://localhost:5000/customer/{customerID}`
+    * You must Put the entire changed object, which will include the `customerID`, `firstName`, `lastName`, `dateCreated`, `dateLastInteraction`, and `isActive`.
+    * Example: `{"customerID": 1, "firstName": "Svetlana", "lastName": "Smith", "dateCreated": "2017-07-27T00:00:00", "dateLastInteraction": "2017-07-27T00:00:00", "isActive": 1}`
+* You can post a new customer but running a Post call to `http://localhost:5000/customer`.
+    * The post must have a FirstName and a LastName sent in.
+    * Example: `{ "FirstName": "Harry", "LastName": "Potter" }`

 ### Products